rja907/WPMusic/README.md

 # Music

-An app that uses Webpack for Vendor Asset Caching, Vendor Splitting, Code Splitting and Chunk Hashing for Cache Busting.
+An app that uses Webpack for Vendor Asset Caching, Vendor Splitting, Code Splitting and Chunk Hashing for Cache Busting and deployment!

 ## Repo workflow: